Brandyn Thompson: Toronto Argonauts

 On March 8, 2013, Thompson was signed by the Toronto Argonauts of the Canadian Football League.
 He was released by the Argonauts on May 2, 2013.

 Ottawa Redblacks

 On April 23, 2014, Thompson signed a contract with the Ottawa Redblacks of the Canadian Football League.
 Thompson played two seasons with the Ottawa Redblacks, playing in 17 of the 18 regular season games both years.
 In his second year in the league Ottawa went all the way to the Grey Cup game where they were defeated by the Edmonton Eskimos.
 In his two years in Ottawa Thompson totaled 97 tackles, 7 interceptions and 1 forced fumble.
-Following the 2015 CFL season Thompson was not re-signed and became a free-agent on February 9, 2016.
+Following the 2015 CFL season Thompson became a free-agent on February 9, 2016.

-Still a free-agent in mid-April Thompson was contemplating whether or not he had a future in professional football.
+In mid-April 2016, it was reported that Thompson was contemplating whether or not he still wanted to play professional football.

+Edmonton Eskimos

+Thompson signed with the Edmonton Eskimos on August 8, 2016.
+He played for the Eskimos from 2016 to 2018.

+Coaching career

+Sacramento City College

+In 2022, Thompson was hired as the defensive backs coach for Sacramento City College.

+Cal Poly

+In 2023, Thompson was hired as the cornerbacks coach for Cal Poly.
+With the Mustangs, he helped coach Donovan Saunders to second–team Big Sky honors after Saunders recorded three interceptions and eleven pass breakups.

+Sacramento State

+On May 6, 2024, Thompson was hired to serve as the cornerbacks coach at California State University, Sacramento.

-Personal
+Personal life

 Thompson's great uncle John Thompson II coached the Georgetown Hoyas basketball team from 1972 to 1999.